olivierfriard/boris_docs/index.rst

 For each behavior you have to set a keyboard key (**Key** column) that will be then used to code the behavioral events.
 You can choose whether you want to set a unique key for each behavior or use the same key for more than one behavior.
 In the case you set the same key for more than a behavior, BORIS will pause your coding and ask which of the behavior you want to record.
-The keys are case-insensitive.
+From version 7 the keys are **case-sensitive**.

 **important**